nmhongtram/machine-learning-in-production/Stanford MLSys Seminar - Chip Huyen.md

 Here's a more detailed breakdown of each stage and what happens within them:

-1.  **Project Scoping:**
+1.  **Project Management:**
+> - scoping
+> - goals
+> - objectives
+> - constraints
+> - budget
+> - managing expectations

-    *   This is where it all begins!
+This is where it all begins!
 You **plan the budget, manage expectations**, and define the problem you're trying to solve.
 Chip stresses that an ML system **has to solve a problem**; otherwise, it just creates more maintenance and costs.
 Don't jump into complex algorithms if a simple heuristic can get you "50% of the way there".

 2.  **Data Management:**
+> - collect
+> - process
+> - control
+> - store
+> - ingest

-    *   This stage is all about the data itself.
+This stage is all about the data itself.
 It involves **collecting data, tracking data lineage** (where it comes from), deciding **how to store data** (e.g., data lake vs. data warehouse), and **ingesting** it.
 This can involve query engines like ElasticSearch or a combination of tools.

-3.  **ML Development:**
+3.  **Model Development:**
+> - creating datasets
+> - labeling
+> - feature engineering
+> - model selection
+> - training
+> - distributed training
+> - evaluation
+> - model optimization

 * Once you have the data, you **create datasets** for training, which includes **labeling, partitioning, sampling, and slicing**.
 *  Then comes **model selection, training, and evaluation**.
 If you're "unlucky," you'll deal with distributed training (which can be "still painful," especially with Python, though companies like Uber and OpenAI are doing great work in this area).
 *  Models are then **optimized and compressed** for deployment.

-4.  **Deployment & Serving:**
+4.  **Deployment**
+> - deploying
+> - serving
+> - detecting and handling data drift
+> - releasing strategies
+> - deployment validation

 *   **Deploying** means putting your application on some hardware, while **serving** means responding to user requests.
 In serverless environments, these terms are often used interchangeably.
 *   This stage also involves **initial detection and handling of data drift** (when input data changes over time).
 *   You'll define **releasing strategies** and **validate your deployments**.

 5.  **Monitoring & Maintenance:**
+> - logging
+> - tagging
+> - tracing
+> - metrics
+> - alerts
+> - updates & rollbacks
+> - postmortems

 *   Chip feels this stage is "still very much underdeveloped for machine learning".
 *   However, she believes that **many ML engineering problems can be solved using existing tools from the DevOps world**.
 *   **Monitoring is absolutely crucial**.
 Since you won't have real-time labels for accuracy, you need to monitor **proxies** like conversion rates or click-through rates, but be careful as these can be misleading.
 *   Define **metrics for both input data** (e.g., expected ranges, fill rates) and **model output** (e.g., shifts in predicted class distributions).
 Tools like Grafana or New Relic can help.
 *   **Implement tracing with IDs** to track requests through different system components, making debugging much easier.
 *   Ensure **feature engineering pipelines for training and production are identical** to avoid subtle but significant bugs.
 Logging input systems can also be invaluable for future training data.

-6.  **Business Analysis:**
+6.  **Integrating ML into business**
+> - business analysis
+> - user experience
+> - governance
+> - team structure
+> - best practices

 *   This final stage focuses on **integrating and managing the business impact** of the ML system.
 *   It deals with **business analysis, user experience, and governance** (e.g., who has access to what data).

 ### 3.4.
 Key Insights on ML Engineering <a name="part-3.4"></a>